On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Appendix: Software

-The driver code, \verb+modelmagic.m+, runs either HSCG, CGCG, or GVCG and then calls \verb+extendT+ to extend the tridiagonal matrix to one whose eigenvalues are close to eigenvalues of $A$.
+The driver code, \verb+bcsstk03magic.m+, runs either HSCG, CGCG, or GVCG and then calls \verb+extendT+ to extend the tridiagonal matrix to one whose eigenvalues are close to eigenvalues of $A$.
 It then runs \verb+cg_vpa+, a variable precision CG code using full reorthogonalization, with the matrix \verb+T_vpa+ and right-hand side equal to the first unit vector.
-From the figures, it is seen that the \verb+T_vpa+-norm of the error at each step of the multiprecision CG calculation well-matches the $A$-norm of the error (or, more precisely, the quantity $\langle r_k , A^{-1} r_k \rangle$) in the original HSCG, CGCG, or GVCG computation.
-We were actually surprised at how very close this agreement was!
-Arguments in \cite{Greenbaum89} suggest an approximate match, but the agreement is much closer than arguments in that paper would suggest.
-The reason for this remains a topic for further research.
+It plots the 2-norm of the residual and the \verb+T_vpa+-norm of the error at each step of the multiprecision CG computation to demonstrate that these values fall right on top of those from the finite precision computation with $A$.
+More precisely, the 2-norms of the residuals in exact CG for \verb+T_vpa+ exactly match the 2-norms of the vectors $r_k$ in the finite precision computation, assuming that the tridiagonal matrix from the finite precision computation (of which \verb+T_vpa+ is an extension) consists of entries satisfying the exact coefficient formulas in the algorithms; the match between the \verb+T_vpa+-norm of the error in exact CG applied to \verb+T_vpa+ and the quantities $\langle r_k , A^{-1} r_k \rangle$ in the finite precision computations is very close but not exact.